Bengal gram dosa or Kadalai parupu dosai

-The French have crepes, the Chinese jian bing, the US pancakes, and India has the fabulous dosa.
-The famous “paper dosa” is delicate super thin, cooked in ghee and my favorite.
+The French have crepes, the Chinese jian bing, the US pancakes, and India has fabulous dosa.
+The famous “paper dosa” is delicate super thin, cooked in ghee and my favourite.
 If you have yet to have one, go out and get one today!
 Here is a video of a street vendor in India making dosas.

-For an introduction of dosas and their history check out the Mung bean dosa recipe.
+For an introduction to dosas and their history check out the Mung bean dosa recipe.
 This is unique dosa From Tamil Nadu that is not commonly available.
-It is a delicate dosa Made from ground split Bengal gram (split chana dal) with herbs and vegetables, giving it a wonderful flavor.
+It is a delicate dosa Made from ground split Bengal gram (split chana dal) with herbs and vegetables, giving it a wonderful flavour.
 This is one of those dosas that you can have with just a simple chutney or pod, but a sambhar is always welcome.

 This is another fabulous cookbook from this author.
 It focuses on dosas, oothapams, adais and appams, with lots of recipes from all the southern states in India, Tamil Nadu, Kerala, Karnataka, and Andhra Pradesh.